stefanwebb/odsc-ai-builders-summit-2025/README.md

 Similar libraries are required for other hardware like those with Nvidia CUDA-capable or AMD graphics cards (details during presentation).
 If you do not have local access to acceleration hardware, open a [Google Colab notebook](https://colab.research.google.com/).

 > [!NOTE]
-> Corresponding notebooks for Nvidia CUDA and Google TPU (Goole Colab) will be made available shortly.
+> Corresponding notebooks for Nvidia CUDA and Google TPU (Google Colab) will be made available shortly.

 ## Presentation
 In the first half of the webinar, I will give a background on why RAG evaluation is important and how an established yet simple method works.